MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - Windows 11

 ### Microsoft Tunnel for Mobile Application Management for Android (public preview)<!-- 15769204  -->
-In a public preview, we’re adding support for Mobile Application Management (MAM) to the Microsoft Tunnel VPN gateway.
+In a public preview, we’re adding support for mobile application management (MAM) to the Microsoft Tunnel VPN gateway.
 With this preview for Android devices that have not enrolled with Intune, supported apps will be able to use Microsoft Tunnel to connect to your organization when working with corporate data and resources.
 This includes VPN gateway support for:

 - Secure access to on-premises apps and resources using modern authentication
 - Single Sign On and conditional access.

 To use Tunnel for MAM on an unenrolled device will require the following three profiles:

-- An App configuration profile for managed apps, to configure Microsoft Defender on devices for use as the Tunnel client app
+- An app configuration profile for managed apps, to configure Microsoft Defender on devices for use as the Tunnel client app.
-- A second App configuration profile for managed apps, to configure Microsoft Edge to connect to Tunnel.
+- A second app configuration profile for managed apps, to configure Microsoft Edge to connect to Tunnel.
-- An App protection profile to enable automatic start of the Microsoft Tunnel connection
+- An app protection profile to enable automatic start of the Microsoft Tunnel connection.

 For information about using Tunnel on enrolled devices, see [Microsoft Tunnel overview](../protect/microsoft-tunnel-overview.md)